 - a copy of your order – you must be given a copy of your order when you are put under a compulsory treatment order.
 This explains why the psychiatrist believes that you should receive compulsory treatment

-- know your rights – read our Know your rights information, ask your mental health service or call 1800 959 353 to hear a free recording of your rights
+- know your rights – read our information, ask your mental health service or call 1800 959 353 to hear a free recording of your rights

 - statement of rights – you must be given a copy of your statement of rights when you are put under a compulsory treatment order.
-If you haven’t been given a copy, you can ask your treating team, or find it on the Department of Health and Human Services .
+If you haven’t been given a copy, you can ask your treating team, or find it on the .

-- Mental Health Principles – Mental Health Act, section 11 has principles that explain what all mental health services and bodies should follow.
+- Mental Health Principles – Mental Health and Wellbeing Act, part 1.5 has that explain what all mental health services and bodies should follow.

 What you can do to self-advocate